AlexRiepenhausen/TemporalVideoDenoising/README.md

-# Temporal Video Denoising for Nonmoving Smartphone Videos <br/>
+# Temporal Video Denoising for Nonmoving Videos <br/>

 This small passion project of mine is designed to tackle one of the problems I have as a hobbyist filmmaker.<br/>
 Often times, I find myself in a situation where I see something interesting and I want to film it, <br/>